nazimnnazar/Ecom-LARO_SHOPY/README.md

 # Skart
-An complete e-commerce solution for your business.
+An complete Ecommerce solution for your business.
 Start selling today using SKart .
 Implements the functioning of an E-commerce Website that performs various functions like sign up, logout, add to cart, products searching and much more.
 # Skart E-Commerce Features
 ### .Building an Django  Framework